 - Develop and share the agenda.
 Include the relevant data and specific events so participants can prepare for the meeting.

 - Set the standard of civility and politeness.
-Remind participants everyone’s feedback is important and that feedback should be directed at the project, not specific individuals.
+Remind participants that everyone’s feedback is important and feedback should be directed at the project, not specific individuals.
 No cage fights!